emifly-devops/DevOps-Course-Starter/README.md

 $ ansible-playbook ansible/playbook.yml -i ansible/inventory.ini
 ```

-You will be prompted to enter your Trello secret variables.
+You will be prompted to enter your Trello secrets.
 With this option, visit the IP address of your managed node in your browser to view the app.

 If you have chosen to install Docker, run the following to try out a production configuration locally: